-On behalf of the Board of Directors and staff, I would like to thank our valuable customers for their patronage and confidence reposed in the Bank.
-I thank the shareholders for the continuous support and the Bank's staff and management for the good performance in the half year ended June 2012.
+On behalf of the Board, I would like to thank our valuable customers for their patronage and confidence reposed in the Bank.
+I thank the shareholders for the continuous support and the Bank's staff and management for the good performance in the nine-month ended September 2012.